SharifAIChallenge/AIC_mezzanine_site/README.md

 * Have **a DataStore**:

 We highly recommend PostgreSQL for deployment and SQLite for development environment.
 DBMS settings must be set on `local_settings.py`.

-A file named `dev.db.sample` is a sample and also simple development SQLite DB to work on.
+A file named `dev-samples.json` contains initial sample and also simple data for fast development. it contains 13 users and 4 teams. default password used in these samples is `123456`.
+Load this file by command: `python manage.py loaddata dev-samples.json`

 * Have **a running SMTP server** (maybe a dummy one!):